MalcolmMcNeely/ProjectAgoraWiki/Technologies.md

 ##Data Migration - WIP
 Because we are making a replacement forum we will need to migrate existing data over to our new solution.
 The current SQL database should be accessible but reading from one database into our persistence is a future concern.

+##Unit Testing - WIP
+We haven't talked about this in depth:
+* JS: [Enzyme v3](https://airbnb.io/enzyme/) since we are using React >= 16
+* C#: Open to suggestions, I am fond of [MSpec](https://github.com/machine/machine.specifications)

+##Inversion of Control - TBD
+This needs to discussion.

 ##Discord Integration
 Discord offers a [seemingly painless way to shove in a server widget](https://blog.discordapp.com/add-the-discord-widget-to-your-site-d45ffcd718c6).
 This would be quite nice to have.